Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s coming up in VeChain’s roadmap

-What key milestones are coming up in VeChain’s future?
+What are the key milestones coming up in VeChain’s future?
 By far the most important development in the roadmap will be the launch of the VeChain Thor blockchain, which is expected to occur in June 2018.
 Thor will allow for the creation of dapps on the VeChain platform, and is a crucial phase in the project’s plan to become an enterprise-grade platform for these types of applications.
 Understandably, the launch will be watched with interest by many in the cryptosphere.

 This launch, known as version 3.0, will also include the launch of the VET token, the exchange of VEN tokens for VET tokens, and the launch of the VeChain Wallet.